rsdoiel/antenna/columns.md

 date: 2025-06-10, from: Matt Haughey blog

-<p>A few months ago my pal <a href="https://x.com/joeljohnson?ref=a.wholelottanothing.org" rel="noreferrer">Joel</a> mentioned there was a new car shopping app and even though I only buy a car once every several years, I love to browse listings or figure what my current favorite car is that I don&apos;t own, or be able to</p>
+<p>A few months ago my pal <a href="https://x.com/joeljohnson?ref=a.wholelottanothing.org" rel="noreferrer">Joel</a> mentioned a new car shopping app to me and even though I only buy a car once every several years, I love to browse listings or figure what my current favorite car is that I don&apos;t own, or be able to</p>

 <br>